Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Length and amount of benefits

 The standard term of unemployment benefits is 26 weeks, but specific terms vary by state.
-For example, Arkansas law provided for up to 16 weeks of benefits as of 2023.
-Massachusetts, on the other hand, paid up to 30 weeks of benefits and Montana paid 28 weeks of benefits.[5][7]
+For example, Arkansas law provided for up to 16 weeks of benefits as of 2025.
+Montana, on the other hand, paid up to 28 weeks of benefits.[6]

-The following table identifies the maximum length and the range of unemployment insurance benefits by state as of 2023, according to the U.S. Department of Labor:[8]
+The following table identifies the maximum length and the range of unemployment insurance benefits by state as of 2025, according to the Center on Budget and Policy Priorities:[8]

 ---|---|---|---|